BASH-RAGHO80/Easycrud-Updated/README.md

-# MariaDB Setup and Configuration Guide for Windows
+# mariaDB Setup and Configuration Guide for Windows

 This guide explains how to set up MariaDB, create a database, and Create Database User